-And by sunny, tropical Playa del Carmen, I mean a window seat, 25F to be exact, above the Gulf of Mexico, en route to Playa del Carmen.
-I’ve just read two chapters of “The Sun Also Rises,” followed the mighty Mississippi River to its delta, and am reasonably sure to have spied a colony of Men O War drifting in the gulf.
+I mean a window seat, above the Gulf of Mexico, en route to Playa del Carmen.
+I’ve just read two chapters of “The Sun Also Rises,” followed the mighty Mississippi River to its delta, and am reasonably sure to have spied a colony of Men O War drifting in the Gulf.

 So, excuse me if I’m a bit full of it.

 You’ll get a different version of Go Ask Daddy than had I written this from the reasonably comfortable Charlotte Douglas Airport, eating my $4 Burger King breakfast sandwich, unable to connect with airport Wi-Fi (100% operator error).

 Instead, I’m looking down at clouds and one Miami Airplane wing.